 Work experience or shadowing is often requested by universities for health-related courses and can also be used to support job applications.
 It demonstrates a commitment to the occupation and enables you to understand the role to which you may be applying.
 At interview you may be asked what you learnt or gained from the work experience.
-If you are looking for a hospital-based placement in Surrey, the NHS hospitals offer work shadowing opportunities to their local residents.
-It is important therefore to apply to your local hospital i.e the hospital you would go to in an emergency.
-For further details please see your local NHS Trust website.
+Work experience may be hospital or community based, and many hospitals and community organisations offer work shadowing opportunities to their local residents.
+It is not always possible to gain a placement in the setting you are interested in, however any experience gained is valuable.

-Within Surrey demand for hospital placements outstrips supply, however, It is important to remember that a hospital placement is not essential, the learning and skills gained from other settings can be applied to health related roles and is therefore as valuable and often more practical.
+Within Surrey demand for placements outstrips supply, however, there are a variety of options available to you.
+The learning and skills gained from any settings can be applied to health-related roles and is therefore valuable.
 For example, if you wish to apply to medical school or train to become a midwife the communication skills you develop while talking to residents at a care home can be applied to these roles and be used to demonstrate the NHS Values that universities often assess against.

-Below is a list of other ideas for you to consider.
+Below is a list of ideas for you to consider.

 Volunteering at your local hospital - all NHS trusts offer volunteering opportunities.
 Generally, volunteers are asked to commit a couple of hours per week for a minimum of 6 months to a year.
 The types of roles available are varied but could include chatting to patients and supporting with feeding, for example one evening a week.
 For further details please see your local trusts website and search for ‘volunteering’.